Harry felt eleven again.

 Ginny dipped the spoon into the soup again, her movements slow and careful.
 The silver caught the morning light filtering in through the curtains, casting golden flecks across her fingers.
 The broth smelt faintly of thyme and potato—something warm, something familiar.
 It reminded Harry of late evenings at the Burrow, laughter and chaos and everything safe.

 Without a word, he opened his mouth, and she fed him another spoonful.
-The rhythm was quiet, steady.
+The rhythm was quiet and steady.
 The soup slid down his throat, easing some of the rawness, and he could feel the warmth begin to return to his limbs, bit by bit.

-She glanced at him between mouthfuls, eyes watchful but calm, like she'd done this a hundred times before.
-The way she looked at him—not with pity, but with something stronger—eased something in him more than any potion could.
+She glanced at him between spoonfuls, eyes watchful but calm, like she'd done this a hundred times before.
+The way she looked at him, not with pity, but with something stronger, eased something in him more than any potion could.

 "Almost done," she said, her voice light, though her eyes were still too bright.
 "You've got to build your strength—can't go saving the world on an empty stomach."

 Harry gave the smallest smile.
-"Hilarious," he muttered hoarsely, and even though it hurt to speak, he wantedto reply.
-Always had, when it was her.
+"Hilarious," he muttered hoarsely.
+It hurt to speak, but he wanted to answer her all the same.

-He shifted slightly, wincing as his sweat-dampened shirt clung to his skin.
+Shifting slightly, he winced as his sweat-dampened shirt clung to his skin.
 The bed creaked beneath him, and his muscles protested every movement.
-He hated this part, too—the weakness.
+He hated this part, too, the weakness.
 The helplessness.
 The feeling that he'd somehow failed, even though it was all over.

 The sudden sound of footsteps pounded up the stairs, heavy and unmistakable.